 Only certain types of antibody tests are approved by the Food and Drug Administration (FDA).
 The test MCPH is using is approved under the FDA’s Emergency Use Authorization and results are available within a few days.

 During the COVID-19 pandemic, many companies are distributing rapid test kits to detect antibodies, these tests have not been evaluated or approved for this type of use.
 Additionally, antibody tests may cross-react with other respiratory viruses resulting in false-positive results.

 Mesa County Public Health will do blood draws by appointment.
-Call the MCPH COVID-19 hotline at 970-683-2300 for pricing and scheduling information.
+Fill out this form for pricing and to be contacted for scheduling.